Juan José Navarro, 1st Marquess of Victoria: Career

 During the War of the Austrian Succession in 1742, his squadron was taking supplies to the Spanish army in Italy when the British Mediterranean Fleet forced him to take refuge in the French naval base at Toulon.
 He remained there until February 1744, when he was ordered to combine with the French Levant Fleet, break the blockade and escape into the Atlantic.
 The Franco-Spanish force beat off a poorly co-ordinated British attack in the Battle of Toulon (1744) and in recognition of this, Navarro was promoted to lieutenant general, or Teniente Géneral.
 However, Navarro claimed he had been insufficiently supported by his allies, and Philip V of Spain made him Marqués de la Victoria, or Marquis of Victory, a title which underlined the Spanish belief that the battle was a success negated by the poor performance of the French.

 After the battle his fleet remained blockaded in Cartagena, by a fleet of 21 ships under Rear-Admiral William Rowley and on 15 March 1750, he was appointed first Captain general of the Navy.
 Six years later he finished his Diccionario demostrativo de la configuración y anatomía de toda arquitectura naval moderna.

 In 1759, he commanded the convoy of 36 ships that brought Charles III, the new King of Spain, from Naples to Spain.
 His flagship was the El Fénix (80 guns) with his son-in-law Gutierre de Hevia as captain.
 His last assignment in 1768 was leading a squadron of nine ships which escorted Infanta María Louisa to her husband Leopold II, Holy Roman Emperor, and brought back Maria Luisa of Parma, who was to marry Charles IV of Spain.
-On 5 February 1772, Navarro died in Cadiz of Gangrene at the age of 84.
+On 5 February 1772, Navarro died in Cádiz of Gangrene at the age of 84.